Madhavsameer/INT9SOLUTIONS_ASSIGNMENT/Readme.md

+Find the login credentials in the credentials.txt file in root directory

 For creating a user credentials Send a request to the below api using postman with the json format given below:-
 URL: https://int9solutions-assignment-1.onrender.com/api/auth/register
 {